Many Niagara homeowners wonder: is duct cleaning a scam?

 Customers report that duct cleaners are the worst for hidden fees and upcharges.

 Duct Cleaning & Duct Vacuuming are two different services.
 For true results, Duct Cleaning should be performed by a licensed HVAC technician and should include a Brush System that actually clears caught debris & buildup.
-As well, homeowners should insist on a viewing the Duct’s interior through a high quality Camera System.
+As well, homeowners should insist on a viewing of the Duct’s interior through a high quality Camera System.

 To better the results further, a thorough furnace cleaning and air filtration system can remove 99.98% of allergens by trapping particles as small as 0.1 micron (100 times more effective than a standard filter).

-Ensure Your Service Provider is Reliable
+Ensure Your Service Provider is Qualified